ibm-cloud-docs/CDN/faqs.md

 Yes, Firefox and Chrome are the recommended browsers.
 It is recommended that you use their latest versions with your IBM Cloud Content Delivery Network.

-## What is the purpose of providing a Path when creating my CDN?
+## What is the purpose of providing a path when creating my CDN?

 If you provide a path while creating your CDN, it allows you to isolate the files that can be served through CDN from a particular Origin Server.